-A fire was lit and the soaked survivors shivering with the cold and many of them with bleeding feet from the ordeal dressed themselves in the large quantity of red flannel, and red and blue serge shirts in the cargo that had fortunately been washed ashore.
-Without this they might well have died from exposure.
+A fire was lit and the soaked survivors shivering with the cold and many of them with bleeding feet from the ordeal dressed in the large quantity of red flannel, and red and blue serge shirts in the cargo that had fortunately been washed ashore.
+Without this, they might well have died from exposure.
 Thomas described their predicament:

 ‘All our children, of whom I had eight, one of them an infant at the mother’s breasts, were naked but God in his mercy provided for us a bale of red serge shirts, part of the cargo, and which, thrown up under the ledge of rocks under the cliff, saved the poor infants from perishing the first night – colder than an English winter’s night, and the spray flying right over us.
 We could not have lived but for this providential supply’.

-Although they had searched among the wreckage little food was found except for some biscuits saturated with salt , a few tins of herrings, some salted meat and a few bottles of wine.
+Although they had searched among the wreckage little food was found except for some biscuits saturated with salt, a few tins of herrings, some salted meat and a few bottles of wine.
 Mrs Moore recorded that the lack of fresh water was a serious problem but “fortunately Mr Henderson had found a water keg and with others discovered water pouring down the cliffs” and as the herrings were eaten the empty tins were used as drinking cups.

-With the loss of the captain and his leadership, the behavior of the sailors deteriorated.
-They plundered the cabins of the passengers, and were generally of little help to anyone.
+With the loss of the captain and his leadership, the behaviour of the sailors deteriorated.
+They plundered the cabins of the passengers and were generally of little help to anyone.
 Only a halfhearted effort was made to secure provisions from the wreck except, unfortunately, for the large stock of wine and spirits on board which was consumed by several of the crew as well as some of the passengers with inevitable results.

-It was not until more than twenty four hours after the wreck that a more rigorous effort was made to secure provisions and a system of storage and distribution put in place for the little that was collected.
+It was not until more than twenty-four hours after the wreck that a more rigorous effort was made to secure provisions and a system of storage and distribution put in place for the little that was collected.

 Little Charles Henderson was not happy with this situation as recorded:

-“Mamma is this place Sydney, because if it is, I don’t like Sydney”.
+“Mamma is this place Sydney because if it is, I don’t like Sydney”.